FEDERAL GRANT PROGRAMS

 Since the inception of the program in 2001, Salt Lake City has received this valuable resource every year.
 Between 2001- 2017, Salt Lake City has provided over $6 million dollars in housing assistance, case management, and supportive services to qualified individuals and families.

-The Salt Lake City Council has adopted allocations for the City’s 2022-2023 federal grant programs administered by Housing Stability.
-The attached list identifies how the City invested $6,956,944 in funds into the community to support affordable housing efforts, provide public service programs, and improve neighborhoods through a variety of programs and projects during the 2022-2023 program year.
+The Salt Lake City Council will be accepting public comments from March 21st through April 18th, 2023 on the following funding recommendations from the Community Development and Capital Improvement Program (CDCIP) Advisory Board and the Mayor for the City’s 2023-2024 federal grant programs administered by Housing Stability.
+The total funds available to support affordable housing efforts, provide public service programs, and improve neighborhoods through a variety of programs and projects during the 2023-2024 program year is $8,937,365.

 Federal Grant Application Process